sarthak0401/sb-career-v4/README.md

 - Set the zone label to the node instances : ```kubectl label nodes <name-of-the-node-having-zone-us-east-1a> zone=us-east-1a```

-- Create the resources from the definition files : ```kubectl apply -f .```

 <br>
 <div align="center">
   <h2>Demo</h2>
 </div>

-- Access the application using the LoadBalancer's endpoint
+- Access the application using the AWS Elastic LoadBalancer's endpoint

 ![image](https://github.com/user-attachments/assets/211c54e4-a25c-4d3a-8ba0-a6935aa86e38)